 This season is all about delicate decadence, from your wedding cake to your floral display.
 Try featuring neutral flowers with pops of bright red and green.
 You can also add in festive holiday ornamentation with features like pine cones and red berries.

-Here are some lovely and sturdy winter floral options:
+Here are some lovely and sturdy winter wedding flower options:

 Hellebores: Often called a Christmas rose, these flowers may bloom as early as December.
 Hellebores have a rich history in both Ancient Greek Mythology and Christianity.
 These plants’ tolerance for frost and stunning, rich petals make them an obvious choice for a dreamy winter wedding display.